 As no one gave us this great advice before, we rented the cheapest car possible and got the cutest Fiat 500.
 We were so happy to get this car until we reached our first unpaved road in Fuerteventura.
 We quickly understood our mistake! hahah

-Not only that, but we then we read that many rental companies wouldn’t insure any accident if it happened on an unpaved road.
-Good that we read about this after returning the car, as otherwise we might have reconsidered about driving to Cofete.
+Not only that but we then we read that many rental companies wouldn’t insure any accident if it happened on an unpaved road.
+Good that we read about this after returning the car, as otherwise, we might have reconsidered driving to Cofete.

 Well, if you just rented your small car and you are wondering if you should drive by yourself to Cofete, know that it is totally possible.
-We made it safe and sound without a scratch or flat tyre with a Fiat 500.
-And we weren’t the only one.
+We made it safe and sound without a scratch or flat tire with a Fiat 500.
+And we weren’t the only ones.
 Just take it super slow.

 If you prefer not to risk it, read the next part: